Heat networks and zoning: flyer (accessible webpage)

 Certain types of buildings and low-carbon heat sources can be required to connect to a network within a prescribed timeframe.
 By identifying, and ultimately connecting, the largest consumers of heat within a given area, a critical mass can be reached and provide the certainty needed to support long-term investment in heat networks.

-There will be some exemptions, such as where it would not be cost-effective to connect to a heat network or where a better low-carbon solution exists.
-All of this will be confirmed in legislation.
+Building owners will be able to apply for exemptions to the requirement, such as where it would not be cost-effective to connect the building to a heat network or where a low-carbon solution is already installed.

 Unlocking investment and creating jobs